Plataforma sobre Adaptación al Cambio Climático en España

 Challenges:

-The Manzanares River in the vicinity of the Royal Site of El Pardo has been affected over the years by a series of hydromorphological alterations that have led to significant changes in the conditions of both the channel and its banks.
-At first glance, the river appears as a succession of backwaters as a result of the existence of a series of barriers in the riverbed of different natures.
+The River Manzanares in the area surrounding the Royal Site of El Pardo has been affected over the years by a series of alterations of a hydromorphological nature which have led to significant changes in the conditions of both the riverbed and its banks.
+The river appeared as a succession of backwaters because of the existence of a series of barriers of different types in the riverbed.

-In particular, one of these barriers is a "pseudo-natural" dam that forms at the confluence of the Manzanares River with the Arroyo de la Trofa due to the accumulation of sediments (mainly sand) from the intense erosion of this stream´s basin.
-However, these are not the only alterations that affect the basin of both channels: the Manzanares river in the study section exhibits a hydrological regime where, on the one hand, the circulating flow is insufficient to mobilize the sediments at the confluence with the Trofa stream, on the other hand, the lack of sediments in this flow is creating incision problems along the entire section.
-Additionally, the loss of fluvial space and the high nutrient content has also been detected in the Trofa stream.
+One of these barriers was a "pseudo-natural" weir formed at the confluence of the River Manzanares with the Arroyo de la Trofa because of the accumulation of sediments (mainly sand) from the intense erosion of the basin of this stream.
+But these were not the only alterations affecting the basin of both watercourses: the Manzanares river in the section under study presented a hydrological regime in which, on the one hand, the circulating flow was insufficient to mobilise the sediments at the confluence with the Trofa stream, and on the other, the lack of sediments in this flow was creating problems of incision along the whole stretch and, in general, the loss of river space; in addition, a high nutrient content had been detected in the Trofa stream.

-The aforementioned alterations are highly likely to be aggravated in a climate change scenario, where it is foreseeable that the usual flows will decrease and increase the frequency and intensity of flood episodes.
-When combined with rising temperatures, the most immediate expected effects will be the decrease and homogenization of the aquatic biotope, the increase in incision processes and greater eutrophy with the consequent development of helophytes and the decay of riparian vegetation.
+The alterations would probably be aggravated in a scenario of climate change, where it was foreseeable that the usual flows would decrease, and the frequency and intensity of flood episodes would increase.
+If to this is added the increase in temperatures, the most immediate effects expected would be the reduction and homogenisation of the aquatic biotope, an increase in incision processes and greater eutrophication with the consequent development of helophytes and the decay of riverbank vegetation.

-And that is why this intervention is proposed, to adapt these water bodies and the associated ecosystems to the effects of climate change that can be simplified into three main phenomena:
+Therefore, this intervention was proposed to adapt these bodies of water and the associated ecosystems to the effects of climate change, which can be simplified into three main phenomena:

-The increase in temperatures will lead to further deterioration of the riverbed: with the eutrophication of its waters, the increase in the existing reeds and the increase in the mortality of the riverside forest.
+• The increase in temperatures would lead to a greater deterioration of the riverbed, with the eutrophication of its waters, an increase in the existing reeds and an increase in the mortality of the riverside woodland.

-The decrease in rainfall will mean that the reservoir upstream of this section will have a greater capacity to protect against floods, so that the river downstream will increasingly resemble a wetland with a constant flow.
-The absence of floods will encourage the silting up of the beds and the development of vegetation within the channel.
+• Reduced rainfall would mean that the reservoir upstream of this reach would have greater flood protection capacity, making the river downstream increasingly resemble a wetland with a constant flow.
+The absence of floods would encourage the siltation of the riverbeds and the development of in-channel vegetation.

-On the other hand, the phenomena of intense precipitation will have opposite effects on the basin of the Trofa stream, promoting greater erosion than currently exists.
+• On the other hand, intense precipitation events would have the opposite effect on the Trofa stream basin, favouring greater erosion than currently exists.

 Objectives: